Becoming a Paralegal: FAQs

-This is a legal role that requires an essential knowledge of law and legal matters, but is not a qualified lawyer, such as a solicitor, a barrister or a chartered legal executive.
+This is a legal role that requires an in-depth knowledge of law and legal matters, but is not a qualified lawyer, such as a solicitor, a barrister or a chartered legal executive.

 They provide support to solicitors, barristers and chartered legal executives in a number of different tasks, from administrative to taking care of clients.
 Find out more.